felipelobo16/newrelic-integrations-container/mssql/README.md

 2) Build and Run:

-- Buildar e Rodar o container na mesma rede que o banco MSSQL se encontra.
+- Buildar e Rodar o container com acesso a rede do banco.

 3) Tabelas na New Relic.